U.S. News Rankings

 |Ranking score and category|

-The school has more than 30 undergraduate programs and 10 graduate programs and professional degree programs.
-Its highly-ranked graduate schools include the Marshall-Wythe School of Law, the School of Education, and the Mason School of Business.
+The school has more than 30 undergraduate programs and more than 10 graduate programs and professional degree programs.
+Its highly ranked graduate schools include the Marshall-Wythe School of Law, the School of Education and the Mason School of Business.
 William and Mary was the first school to create a student honor code, and its Marshall-Wythe School of Law is nation’s first law school.
 The school is also steeped in traditions, including the ringing of the Wren bell by graduating seniors in the Sir Christopher Wren Building, the oldest college building in the nation.
-Notable alumni include three U.S. presidents—Thomas Jefferson, James Monroe, and John Tyler, as well as Secretary of Defense Robert Gates, actress Glenn Close, and comedians Jon Stewart and Patton Oswalt.
+Notable alumni include three U.S. presidents - Thomas Jefferson, James Monroe and John Tyler, as well as former Secretary of Defense Robert Gates, actress Glenn Close and comedians Jon Stewart and Patton Oswalt.

 |School mission and unique qualities (as provided by the school):|